Teebra/JSON-to-HTML-table/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/Teebra/JSON-to-HTML-table/blob/main/LICENSE)

 This GitHub Action allows you to convert a JSON file into an HTML table with customizable styles.
 It's useful for visualising JSON data in a more human-readable format.
-* Convert JSON to HTML Table - GitHub Action
+* Convert JSON to HTML Table: GitHub Action
+* Convert any JSON file to HTML table
 * Convert the Static Code Analysis JSON report to an HTML table.

 Support the JSON format used by Veracode and transform it into a nice HTML table for simple reading.